Rio Hondo College logo

 Transfers to: UC, CSU

-This course is designed for the student who wants to develop the rhythmic, melodic, and harmonic materials of Music Theory II through ear training, sight singing, analysis, and dictation.
-This course is required of all music majors.
+This course is designed for students who want to develop the rhythmic, melodic, and harmonic materials of MUS 104 (Music Theory II) through ear training, sight singing, analysis, and dictation.
+This course is required for all music majors.

 MUST 141 - Recording Studio IM3.0